-As per Penal Code 459, burglary is committed when an individual illegally enters a structure with full plans of committing a felony while inside.
+As per Penal Code Section 459, burglary is committed when an individual illegally enters a structure with full plans of committing a felony while inside.
 Unlike robbery, which utilizes force or fear to unlawfully take someone’s property, burglary simply requires trespassing through an open door.
-You could be convicted for merely trespassing through someone’s door.
+You could be convicted of burglary for merely trespassing.
 Most burglaries occur when there is no one present in the structure.

 The reason for developing burglary law under common law was to protect people’s homes and avert violence.
-The purpose was to protect victims present during the commission of burglary from harmful meets with burglars.
-It was also intended to preserve the inviolability of structures but not to prevent theft.
+The purpose was to protect victims present during the commission of burglary from harmful run-ins with burglars.
+It was also intended to preserve the inviolability of structures.

 General View of Burglary of a Vault or Safe

-California PC 464 outlines a different burglary version, which involves burglarizing or opening a safe or vault using explosives or torch devices.
+California Penal Code Section 464 outlines a different version of burglary, which involves burglarizing or opening a safe or vault using explosives or torch devices.
 A violation of PC 464 occurs when you enter a structure unlawfully, with the full interest of committing a felony theft once inside and attempting to blow a safe, vault, or any other secure place, utilizing a torch or explosive gadgets.
 Trying to break into a safe with valued items is enough reason for the prosecutor to charge you with a violation of PC 464.

 Arrest Process for PC 464 Violation

 Opening another’s safe in California is a felony, which means police officers won’t hesitate to apprehend you if they believe you are the perpetrator.
-If you managed to escape the scene of the crime without arrest, police must take time to conduct investigations and can only arrest you if the investigations are over, and the evidence available is enough to have the court issue an arrest warrant.
+If you managed to escape the scene of the crime without arrest, police must take time to conduct an investigation and can only arrest you if the investigation is over, and the evidence available is enough to have the court issue an arrest warrant.
 This might take days or weeks.
 After the arrest, you will be held in custody awaiting arraignment.

-Please note that Sec.
-24 Article 1 of the constitution protects the rights of criminal defendants.
+Please note that Article 1, Section 24 of the California Constitution protects the rights of criminal defendants.
 Under this section, anyone arrested for a crime in California has the right to legal representation.
 Further, a defendant has a right to a public and speedy trial, fair punishment, privacy, and the freedom to resist an illegal search or seizure.